samuelnalini/cli-chat-app/README.md

 `sudo make`

-If you have any problems with this part, see the DEPENDENCIES section.
+*If you have any problems with this part, see the DEPENDENCIES section.*

+#### Changing the default IP and port

+By default, both the server and the client are set to run on `127.0.0.1 on port 8080`.

+This is useful for LAN connections, but not so much for public use.
+If you'd like to specify the IP or port you can do so by running the following:

+`server <ip> <port>`
+`client <ip> <port>`

+*NOTE: If you specify the server IP or port you must do the same for the client, otherwise they won't be able to communicate.
+Also, if you want to specify either the port or the IP you MUST specify both, even if they are the same as the default.*

 #### - SERVER INSTRUCTIONS